jblairpdx/GIScience_I/labs/lab_4.md

 4. Examine the *Selection method* options.
 You'll be fine with the default `select features from`.
 5. *Target layer(s)* are the layers that you want to select the features from.
 We want to select cities.
 6. *Source layer* is the layer that has the features you want to define the spatial area to select with.
 We want to select cities within the state of Washington.
 7. Examine the *Spatial selection method for target layer feature(s)* options.
 This is a description of the relationship between the source geometry (Washington) and the target geometry (cities) you'll be selecting.
-You'll be fine with the default `intersect the source layer feature`/
+You'll be fine with the default `intersect the source layer feature`.

 Note: The selection can be cleared via the menu item `Selection -> Clear Selected Features`; or using the icon in the *Tools* toolbar with the same button icon as the menu item (white square).